RaRa17/RaRa17/README.md

 - Virtualization
 - Process optimization and automation

-As hobby projects I also develop electronics hardware and systems based on Raspberry Pi
+As hobby projects I also develop electronics hardware ord systems based on Raspberry Pi and run my local homelab.